Spatial CSIT Allocation Policies for Network MIMO Channels: Distance-Based CSIT Allocation

-Then~$\mathbf{B}^{\Dist}\in \mathbb{B}_{\DoF}$. \end{theorem} \begin{proof} A detailed proof is provided in Appendix~\ref{app:proof_thm}. \end{proof} Letting~$\gamma$ tend to one inside \eqref{eq:exp_5}, the network geometry becomes homogeneous with all the links having the same variance, asymptotically in the SNR.
-There is then no attenuation of the interference due to the pathloss and the distance-based CSIT allocation converges as expected to the conventional CSIT allocation given in~\eqref{eq:exp_4}.
-More generally, the distance-based CSIT allocation exploits the fact that two users being further away that a given distance do not impact the design of precoding coefficients for each other.
-This can be related to the the space of infinite (either polynomially or exponentially) decaying matrices being closed under inversion\cite{Jaffard1990,Groechenig2006}. \begin{remark} The result easily extends to the case of multiple TX/RX pairs located at the same position.
-This models then a TX with multiple-antennas serving multiple single-antenna RXs. \end{remark}
+Then~$\mathbf{B}^{\Dist}\in \mathbb{B}_{\DoF}$. \end{theorem} \begin{proof} A detailed proof is provided in Appendix~\ref{app:proof_thm}. \end{proof} If the interference level matrix~$\bm{\Gamma}$ tends to the zero matrix~$\bm{0}_{K}$, there is then no attenuation of the interference due to the pathloss and the distance-based CSIT allocation converges as expected to the conventional CSIT allocation given in~\eqref{eq:Prelem_3}.
+More generally, the distance-based CSIT allocation exploits the fact that if two TX/RX pairs interfere only through weak channels, they need to exchange a small amount of CSI. \begin{remark} If the interference level matrix is a symmetric matrix, $\gamma^{(j)}_{k,i}$ is then equal to